SpeculativeCoder/AdhocDocumentation/README.md

     UNREAL_ENGINE_DIR=c:/UE/ue-4.27-html5-es3
     ADHOC_NAME=thirdperson

+NOTE: The Entry map is always available to use as a transition/loading screen in most Unreal projects as it comes from the engine so you should be OK using this if you don't have your own.

-Create a file `c:/ThirdPerson/adhoc-web/customization/app-environment.ts`
+Create a directory `c:/ThirdPerson/adhoc-web/adhoc-angular-app/src/customization`

-    export const appEnvironment = {
+Copy `c:/ThirdPerson/adhoc-web/adhoc-angular-app/src/app/app-customization.ts` to `c:/ThirdPerson/adhoc-web/adhoc-angular-app/src/customization/app-customization.ts`

+Modify it to be what you want to be known as in the About page - **this will be publicly visible on the deployed site so only include information you are comfortable presenting to the public.**

+    /** you can create a copy of this in src/customization and tailor it to your needs */ export const appCustomization = {
       appTitle: 'ThirdPerson',
-        appDeveloper: 'ThirdPerson Developer'
+      appDeveloper: 'ThirdPerson Developer',

+      /** any additional about information (e.g. assets used etc.) can go in here */
+      aboutPageMoreHtml: `
+    <p>Hello, World!</p>
+      `,
     };

-Replace `ThirdPerson Developer` with whatever you want to be known as in the About page - **this will be publicly visible on the deployed site so only use something you are comfortable presenting to the public.**

-Create a file in `c:/ThirdPerson/adhoc-web/customization/about-page-extra.ts`

-    export const aboutPageExtra = ``;

-You can put any HTML in here to add to the About page which will also be visible to the public.
-You can leave it empty for now.

-### build_all_dev
+### build_all_local

 **TODO: Write/complete documentation for this step.**

 _Initial notes:_

-    ./build_all_dev.sh
+    ./build_all_local.sh

 ### Run AdhocManagerApplication locally, then connect via web HTML5 client

 **TODO: Write/complete documentation for this step.**

+Run AdhocManagerApplication.
+Run the Unreal Editor as a Listen server.
+On the web page - you should be able to connect to the server via double click.

 ### Run AdhocManagerApplication locally in Docker profile then connect via web HTML5 client

 **TODO: Write/complete documentation for this step.**

-The default profiles when running AdhocManagerApplication are `db-hsqldb,hosting-local,dns-local`

-To run the test servers in Docker (rather than having to run your own server in Unreal Editor) you can run AdhocManagerApplication using profiles `db-hsqldb,hosting-docker,dns-local`.
+To run the test servers in Docker (rather than having to run your own server in Unreal Editor) you can run AdhocManagerApplication using profiles `db-hsqldb,hosting-docker,dns-local` (the default profiles when running AdhocManagerApplication are `db-hsqldb,hosting-local,dns-local`).

 This will start up the Unreal servers in your local Docker, rather than you having to manually run a server in Unreal Editor.
 It is thus much closer to the final cloud deployment as there are multiple servers running in Linux containers etc.